 - Medium-coarse, which is better for pour-over

-- And coarse for French press or coffee with long brew time.
+- And coarse for French press with long brew time.

 Fresh Ground Or Pre-Grounded

-Besides the fact that freshly grounded coffee tastes better, it also means that you are having a fresh, flavorful cup of goodness for every cup of coffee you drink.
-Fresh ground means that the coffee beans are converted to ground while you are awaiting your cup of coffee and not before.
+Besides the fact that freshly grounded coffee tastes better, it also means that you are having a fresh, flavorful cup of goodness for every cup you drink.
+Fresh ground means that the beans are converted to ground while you are awaiting your cup of coffee and not before.

-One way to determine if your coffee is fresh is through the coffee bloom.
-When you add hot water into a cup of fresh coffee ground, it sort of foams.
-The foam is a result of the coffee’s expansion and a release of some CO2 which interacts with the natural fats inside the coffee.
+One way to determine if your beverage is fresh is through the coffee bloom.
+When you add hot water into a cup of ground, it sort of foams.
+The foam results from the coffee’s expansion and a release of some CO2 which interacts with the natural fats inside the coffee.

-When next you see foam on your coffee, you know it is a good and reliable sign that you are drinking a fresh cup of coffee.
-Most times, you experience the coffee bloom when making the pour-over-coffee or the French press.
+When next you see foam, you know it is a good and reliable sign that you are drinking a fresh cup.
+Most times, you experience the coffee bloom when making the pour-over coffee or the French press.
 With other brewing methods, you don’t see the coffee, only the brew.

 Making Your Own Coffee Ground

-If you have the time and you are willing, you should grind your own coffee rather than purchase pre-grounded.
+If you have the time and are willing, you should grind rather than purchase pre-grounded.

-Grinding your own coffee every morning might sound insane, especially if you are the type that needs to be out of the house very early, but if you are also one who loves to always have a fresh cup of coffee to start your day, grinding your coffee beans yourself might be your best option.
+Grinding every morning might sound insane, especially if you are the type that needs to be out of the house very early, but if you are also one who always loves to have a fresh cup of coffee to start your day, grinding your beans yourself might be your best option.